 In March 2013, The Sour Notes were first-round picks at SXSW before releasing cassette “In The Meanwhile”, which featured the second single from their upcoming album and a cover of the Wire song “Mannequin”.
 The Sour Notes spent that summer road-testing new songs and were selected based on fan voting, to open for The Dandy Warhols as a part of Red Bull’s Sound Select program in Austin.
 Upon wrapping up recording on fifth LP Do What May in 2014, the band embarked on a West Coast tour in support of the album that took them to Seattle and back in just 10 days.
 The album was later released on a rainy September night at Cheer Up Charlies in Austin to glowing reviews and featured many local guest musicians, including Sabrina Ellis (Sweet Spirit, A Giant Dog), who sang on the title track.
 A couple of months later, The Sour Notes were invited to perform at Fun Fun Fun Fest in Austin, where they played an exclusive aftershow with Foxygen at Red 7.

-The Sour Notes are scheduled to release a new EP titled Darkest Sour in early 2015.
+The Sour Notes continue to play in and around the U.S. and are scheduled to release a new LP titled Darkest Sour in 2016.